OHDSI/Broadsea/README.md

 The PostgreSQL jdbc database driver is open source and may be freely distributed.
 A PostgreSQL jdbc database driver is already included within the OHDSI Broadsea webapi-web-apps container.

-If you are using a proprietary database server (e.g. Oracle or Microsoft SQL Server) download your own copy of the database jdbc driver jar file and copy it to the same host directory where the docker-compose.yml file is located.
+If you are using a proprietary database server (e.g. Oracle or Microsoft SQL Server) download your own copy of the database jdbc driver jar file and copy it to the same host directory where the docker compose.yml file is located.

 When the OHDSI Web Tools container runs it will automatically load the jdbc database driver, if it exists in the host directory.